apply2rent/help.apply2rent.com/docs/core/sharing-properties.md

 **"Sharing button not appearing"**
 - Refresh the property page
-- Check if you're logged in
+- Check if you're logged in (shouldn't be required)
 - Try different browser if using web version

 ---